Sank02/Customer-Churn-Analysis/README.md

 ✅ Billing & Payment Method Influence
 ✅ Demographic Factors

 ## 🚀 How to Use

-1. Download `Telco_Churn.pbix`
+1. Check the **Power BI Dashboard** from the link above explore insights shown.
-2. Open in **Power BI Desktop**
+2. Explore the **Jupyter Notebook** to understand the **EDA process**.

-3. Explore the interactive dashboard
+## 💡 Feedback & Suggestions
-4. You can also check out the Python notebook, which includes Exploratory Data Analysis (EDA) using libraries like Pandas, NumPy, Matplotlib, and Seaborn.
+I’d love to hear your thoughts!
+Feel free to suggest improvements or discuss insights.